novoalab/EpiNano/README.md

 *EpiNano-Error* can only be run in pairwise mode (e.g. WT and KO or KD).
 It combines the different types of base-calling errors that appear in a given dataset (mismatches, deletions, insertions) as well as alterations in per-base-calling qualities.
 RNA modification predictions are based on the differences in error patterns observed in two matched samples.
 This strategy can be used with FASTQ data base-called with any given base-calling algorithm version

-*EpiNano-SVM* can be run in standalone mode (i.e. no need of wild-type) using either pre-trained models for a given RNA modification.
+*EpiNano-SVM* can be run using either pre-trained models for a given RNA modification, or by building your own models.
+The first versions of Epinano (1.1. and 1.0) allowed the user to run the code in standalone mode (i.e. only 1 condition).
 However, we should note that using a matched control (e.g. KO or KD) is still highly recommended, due to the noisy nature of direct RNA sequencing reads, which are 'error'-rich.
-To use pre-trained models, your data should be base-called with the SAME base-calling algorithm and version (e.g. Guppy 3.1.5).
+Therefore, EpiNano-SVM (version 1.2) now requires a matched control to be provided in the command line.

 **EpiNano 1.1** - a new and slim version, written in python3 has been  released, which is available [here](https://github.com/enovoa/EpiNano/releases).